18. Competing After A Suit Opening¶

 You can overcall with a very strong four-card suit at the one level, and a maximum strength.
 Your partner may not like it but sometimes it is right.

 Mike Lawrence’s “Complete Book of Overcalls” has a complete discussion.
 He emphasizes understanding the safety of various overcalls.
 For example, after an auction that begins (1♣)-P-(2♣), bidding is strongly encouraged, because RHO does not have diamonds, hearts, or spades, and has limited values; whereas after (1♥)–P–(2♥), clubs and diamonds are not safe – either opponent may have them.
+(The first example assumes they are not playing Inverted Minors.)

 When you are in fourth seat, you can overcall, but if passing would end the auction see Balancing.
 If they have both bid you need a very good suit, probably six cards, and very good values.
 This is called a ‘live auction’.
 For all you know the opener has a strong hand and was about to bid again.
 This situation is dangerous.

-Responding To Partner’s Overcall
+Responding To Partner’s Overcall¶

 Responding to an overcall: